natario1/CameraView/README.md

   <img src="art/screen2.png" width="250" vspace="20" hspace="5">
 </p>

-*This is a fork of [CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview), but has been completely rewritten.
+*This was a fork of [CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview), but has been completely rewritten.
 See [below](#roadmap) for a list of what was done.
 Feel free to contribute - this is under active development.*

 ### Features